airflow-helm/charts/charts/airflow/docs/faq/configuration/extra-python-packages.md

 > Always pin a SPECIFIC package version like `torch==1.8.0` instead of `torch~=1.8.0`,
 > this reduces the likelihood of inconsistent package versions across your cluster.

+> 🟦 __Tip__ 🟦
+>
+> The `airflow.protectedPipPackages` value specifies a list of packages whose versions will be constrained to whatever was already installed in the image.
+> <br>
+> By default, we only protect the `apache-airflow` package, but you can extend `airflow.protectedPipPackages` with your own packages.

 <details>
 <summary>
   <b>Install on ALL Pods</b>